 Marketing is an ever-changing field.
 Marketers constantly develop new marketing techniques to match the changes in customer expectations and technological developments.
 The latest marketing approach to takeover the field has been Account-Based Marketing (ABM).
-But how did ABM approach become the primary approach for B2B companies, and what new technology can help you gain a competitive edge?
+But how did the ABM approach become the primary approach for B2B companies, and what new technology can help you gain a competitive edge?

 We’ll cover why ABM is important and why a visitor identification tool is a key technology to implement sooner rather than later.

 Marketing started in the late 18th century when print media took hold.
 From the early twentieth century to the late 1940s, market competitiveness became fierce as the number of companies skyrocketed.
 The need to increase revenue by marketing tactics became an integral part of staying competitive.

 In the 1960s, businesses started considering marketing as a separate area and discipline.
 Huge agencies towered over the field.
 They created unique pitches and commercials that no longer simply described the product and its benefits but instead connected the product to emotions.

 In the late 1990s came internet marketing.
 Marketers started exploring search engine optimization, digital advertising, and mass outreach that has now become more advanced in terms of ads and social media marketing.

 A modern effective marketing strategy relies on comprehensive analysis, user testing, defining your buyer persona, funnel formation, activity assessment, and a unique approach for each client.
 There is no more blasting a single message everywhere like they did in the 60s.